ckdghks34/Robocode-Movement/README.md

 Next, write a class called Gun that also implements the RobotPart interface.
 As before, you will need to override both of the interface's methods.

 1. In the override of the init() method, you will probably want to call `setAdjustGunForRobotTurn(true)`.
 2. In the override of the move() method, you will want to aim the gun and fire.
-Feel free to use the predictive targeting that from the Targeting assignment.
+Feel free to use the predictive targeting that you wrote from the Targeting assignment.

 ### The Tank Class

 Lastly, write a class called Tank that also implements the RobotPart interface.
 If you haven't figured it out already, you will need to override both of the interface's methods in this class too.

 1. In the override of the init() method, you will probably want to call setColors(...) with colors of your choice.
 (See the [online docs for Color](http://java.sun.com/j2se/1.3/docs/api/java/awt/Color.html) for ideas.)
 2. In the override of the move() method, you will want to move your robot.
-You will probably want to look at Basic Movement for ideas.
+You will probably want to look at Part I of this assignment for ideas.

 ### Test Harness